ProNibs/capstone/infrastructure/README.md

 go to the Jenkins UI and add a `secret file` credential with an ID of `kube-config-v2`.
 - You're done!
 That credential ID is automatically picked up by any steps in the Jenkinsfile using kapp and other carvel tools.

+## Setup MetalLB Stuff

+I can't get Kubectl to run inside a pod sadly, so this just can't be 100% automated sadly.

+Follow the metallb [README](./metallb/README.md) for setup instructions.

+Anytime Strigo changes public IP addresses, you have to pray to the DNS Gods and cd into the metallb folder and run the `get_public_ips.sh` script.
+Takes Strigo's DNS names to resolve when they first boot.

 ## Jenkins Build Images